 Like trying to shower with a toddler banging on the door, finding the perfect gift for the dad who already has everything can feel nearly impossible.
 There are just so many options out there.
-Thousands of tools, tech, kitchen appliances, and clothes that don’t make him look dumpy — they all await online.
+Thousands of useful tools, cool tech, kitchen appliances, and unique clothes that don’t make him look dumpy — they all await online.

 A perfectly fine hoodie fits nicely and looks decent.
 A great hoodie goes from a workout to a dinner out, with panache.
 This one is breathable and double-knit, with secure zippered pockets to store his phone and cards.
 Plus, thanks to its design, it's also eminently comfortable and non-constricting.
 In other words, something he'll wear all year.